Ramsey Campbell: Severn Valley

-The Severn Valley is the setting of several fictional towns and other locations created by Campbell.
-Part of the Cthulhu Mythos started by Lovecraft, the fictional milieu is arguably the most detailed mythos setting outside of Lovecraft Country itself.
+The Severn Valley is the setting of several fictional towns and other locations created by Campbell, part of the Cthulhu Mythos started by Lovecraft.

 In his early writings, Campbell used the setting of Lovecraft's stories, in the fictional New England area of the Miskatonic River valley.
 At the suggestion of fellow Lovecraftian writer, August Derleth, he rewrote many of his earliest stories, which he had originally set in the Massachusetts locales of Arkham, Dunwich and Innsmouth, and moved them to English settings in and around the fictional Gloucestershire city of Brichester, near the River Severn, creating his own Severn Valley milieu for Lovecraftian horrors.
 The invented locale of Brichester is the main town of Campbell's Severn Valley, and was deeply influenced by Campbell's native Liverpool, and much of his later work is set in the real locales of Liverpool and the Merseyside area.
 The River Severn is an actual river in Wales and western England.
 Campbell's stories mention various real-world locales, including the Cotswold Hills, Berkeley, and the A38 road.
 These references place "Campbell Country" in the southern part of Gloucestershire, roughly between the cities of Gloucester and Bristol.
 This area is more correctly referred to as the Vale of Berkeley or the Severn Estuary; the real-world Severn Valley refers to an area around fifty miles (80 km) further north.
 His later work continued the focus on Liverpool; in particular, his 2005 novel Secret Stories (published in the U.S. in an abridged edition as Secret Story (2006) both exemplifies and satirizes Liverpudlian speech, characters, humour and culture, while Creatures of the Pool draws on the city's geography and history.